 Netflix’s The Crown: the real history behind the royal drama

 Netflix’s The Crown: the real history behind the royal drama

-Netflix’s sumptuous royal drama The Crown has explored many hidden intricacies of the British royal family over two series, providing an engrossing portrait of the mid-20th century monarchy.
-Here, we recap the real history behind the story so far...
+Netflix’s sumptuous royal drama The Crown has explored many hidden intricacies of the British royal family over three series so far, providing an engrossing portrait of the mid-20th century monarchy.
+Whether you're revisiting episodes ahead of the release of series four in November 2020, or starting the drama for the first time, here's our ultimate guide to the real history and accuracy behind the story so far…

 Season one of the hit Netflix series dramatises the personal and political challenges facing Queen Elizabeth II’s reign in the mid-20th century.
 Set across ten stylish episodes, the show explores events ranging from the wedding of Princess Elizabeth (played by Claire Foy) to Philip Mountbatten (Matt Smith) in 1947, to the final days of Winston Churchill’s (John Lithgow) premiership and the growing tensions over the Suez Canal.

-Obvious from the opening frames of the show is an intent to dramatize the humanity and fallibility of often inaccessible royal figures, as viewers meet Elizabeth’s father King George VI (Jared Harris) coughing blood into a toilet bowl, foreshadowing his premature death later in the series.
+Obvious from the opening frames of the show is an intent to dramatise the humanity and fallibility of often inaccessible royal figures, as viewers meet Elizabeth’s father King George VI (Jared Harris) coughing blood into a toilet bowl, foreshadowing his premature death later in the series.